Edna Moyle

-Edna Moyle OBE (19 January 1942 – 21 May 2013) was a Caymanian politician who served as the Member of the Legislative Assembly for the district of North Side from 1992 to 2009, including a tenure the Speaker of the Legislative Assembly of the Cayman Islands from May 2005 until May 2009.
+Edna M. Moyle, OBE, JP OBE (19 January 1942 – 21 May 2013) was a Caymanian politician who served as the Member of the Legislative Assembly for the district of North Side from 1992 to 2009, including a tenure the Speaker of the Legislative Assembly of the Cayman Islands from May 2005 until May 2009.

 Life

-Born 19 January 1942, in George Town to Mr. William Wilbanks Miller, a North Side builder of homes, hotels and schooners, and Mrs. Celeste Miller (née Ebanks), she was the youngest of 10 children.
+Born 19 January 1942, in George Town to William Wilbanks Miller, a North Side builder of homes, hotels and schooners, and Celeste Miller (née Ebanks), she was the youngest of ten children.
 Her mother died when Edna was only seven and after attending the North Side Town Hall School at the primary level, her father sent her to Jamaica's Knox College.
 She also completed commercial studies in Jamaica.

-Returning to the Cayman Islands, Mrs. Moyle worked in the private sector until 1966 when she joined government service, holding a range of jobs including personal secretary to the then administrator, John A Cumber, as well as working as deputy clerk of the Legislative Assembly.
+Returning to the Cayman Islands, Moyle worked in the private sector until 1966 when she joined government service, holding a range of jobs including personal secretary to the then administrator, John A Cumber, as well as working as deputy clerk of the Legislative Assembly.
 Then in 1979, she rejoined the private sector.

-Mrs. Moyle first ran for public office in 1984, having been approached by voters in her district.
+Moyle first ran for public office in 1984, having been approached by voters in her district.
 She was elected the Member for North Side on her third attempt in 1992 and remained an MLA until May 2009.

 She also served as the House Deputy Speaker for eight years, before becoming the Minister of Community Development, Sports, Women's Affairs and Youth from November 2000 – November 2001, concerns all dear to her.
 In May 2005, she was elected Speaker of the House, a post she retained until her retirement.
-As Speaker, Mrs Moyle ran a tight ship, maintaining the dignity and decorum of the Legislative Assembly, even in the heat of debate; applying House rules fairly and impartially, and upholding minority rights and views despite being a member of the majority ruling People's Progressive Movement party.
+She ran a tight ship, maintaining the dignity and decorum of the Legislative Assembly, even in the heat of debate, applying House rules fairly and impartially and upholding minority rights and views as a member of the majority ruling People's Progressive Movement party.